 The Department has interests and expertise in diverse areas of biology.
 Plant desiccation research (Professors Farrant and Illing): the problem of desiccation in plants is being tackled by a combination of physiological and molecular approaches.
-Plant biotechnology (Professor Rybicki, Associate Professor Roden and Drs Ingle and Rafudeen): research is focussed on developing virusresistant and drought-tolerant crops, and optimising transient and transgenic expression of pharmaceutically-relevant proteins.
+Plant biotechnology (Professor Rybicki, Associate Professors Ingle and Roden and Dr Rafudeen): research is focussed on developing virusresistant and drought-tolerant crops, and optimising transient and transgenic expression of pharmaceutically-relevant proteins.
 Signal transduction in Arabidopsis thaliana is being studied during plant-pathogen and plant-insect interactions, as well as in the control of flowering time.
 Eukaryotic gene expression (Professors Hapgood and Illing, Associate Professor Roden and Dr Oelgeschläger): projects include regulation of transcription by steroid receptors, the role of chromatin modifications in regulating the onset of flowering, the regulation of gene transcription in the malaria parasite Plasmodium, and the regulation of gene expression during neuronal differentiation.
 Evolutionary genetics (Dr O'Ryan): projects focus on the evolution of neutral DNA markers to address population-genetics questions.
 Molecular virology (Professor Rybicki): studies focus on the expression of antigens from human and animal viruses in plants and insect cells for use as human and animal vaccines, and on the genetic diversity and molecular biology of singlestranded DNA viruses.
-Research in biochemistry (Professor Hapgood and Drs Oelgeschläger and Woodman): includes investigating the structure, function and posttranslational modification of HIV proteins and their interactions with host proteins with a view to understanding mechanisms of viral pathogenesis and drug development, and studies into the structure, assembly, function and regulation of the transcription initiation machinery in Plasmodium falciparum, the causative agent of severe malaria.
+Research in biochemistry (Professor Hapgood and Dr Oelgeschläger): includes investigating the structure, function and posttranslational modification of HIV proteins and their interactions with host proteins with a view to understanding mechanisms of viral pathogenesis and drug development, and studies into the structure, assembly, function and regulation of the transcription initiation machinery in Plasmodium falciparum, the causative agent of severe malaria.
+Research in cellular and molecular immunology (Dr Hurdayal) includes gene-deficient murinemodels of human Leishmaniasis and parasite-based transcriptomics/proteomics to understand host susceptibility or resistance to Leishmania infection.
 Research in marine biotechnology (Associate Professor Coyne): includes the development of vaccines for farmed kob, genomic and proteomic studies of the effect of stress and disease on the abalone immune system, and the role of marine microorganisms in abalone nutrition and disease resistance.
-Research in microbiology (Associate Professor Reid and Dr Meyers): includes molecular-genetic investigations of industrially and medically important anaerobic bacteria such as Corvnebacterium, Bifidobacterium and fibre-degrading bacteria in the ostrich gut.
-South African soil and marine actinomycete bacteria are being screened for novel antibiotics and strains of Clostridium acetobutylicum are being optimised for biofuel production.
+Research in microbiology (Dr Meyers): South African soil and marine actinomycete bacteria are being screened for novel antibiotics.
 Analytical services: the Department runs a DNA synthesis facility and a Proteomics/Metabolomics platform.